grzegorz914/homebridge-enphase-envoy/README.md

 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
 2. In `host` set the iP adress or leave empy(will use default path `envoy.local`).
 3. In `refreshInterval` set the data refresh time in seconds.
+4. If `disableLogInfo` is enabled, disable log info, all values and state will not be displayed in Homebridge log console.
 5. In `enchargeStorage` check ON if encharge storage is installed. (not available in v3.5.0)
 6. In `enchargeStorageOffset` set the offset of encharge storage energy if nedded in (Wh),(+/-).
 7. In `powerConsumptionMetersInstalled` check ON if consumption meters are installed. (not available in v3.5.0)